DemisseG/Curved_shape_representation/README.md

 ***If you use the software in any way or form cite the papers listed above.***

 ## Organization
-There are three main folders:
+The package is organized in three main folders:
 * Classes  - includes static and value classes.
 * 3rdparty - includes third party codes.
 * DP_opt   - includes dynamic programming based optimizations.